bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>5.
 JS Google Chart</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Google Charts is a feature - rich JavaScript charting library that offers a wide range of visualization options .
-It allows the creation of interactive charts, maps, and graphs using declarative JavaScript syntax .
+<p>Google Charts is a feature - rich JavaScript charting library that offers a wide range
+of visualization options.
+It allows the creation of interactive charts, maps, and graphs using declarative JavaScript syntax.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Example - Creating a Pie Chart with Google Charts:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->